 All About CMHC

 The system provides comprehensive assessments of physical and mental health needs across multiple sites in Cass and Vernon counties.
-We provide hospital, day treatment, physical and occupational therapy and rehabilitation, medication management, outpatient psychotherapy, comprehensive substance abuse services, outpatient physical healthcare, emergency services, transportation services, and screening and transfer to other facilities.
+We provide hospital, day treatment, physical and occupational therapy and rehabilitation, medication management, outpatient psychotherapy, comprehensive substance use services, outpatient physical healthcare, emergency services, transportation services, and screening and transfer to other facilities.

 To contact us: Nevada-call 417-667-8352, Harrisonville-816-380-4010.